 - The Spectrum: This blog from NYU’s Arthur L. Carter Journalism Institute Urban Journalism Workshop shares views from urban teems.

 - Journo Student: Thoughts and Exploits: Find a discussion of magazines and more in this journalism student’s blog.

-- Online Journalism Lab: This blog is written by students at Whitworth University studying the changing world of online journalism.
+- Online Journalism Lab: This blog is written by students at Whitworth University in Spokane, WA studying the changing world of online journalism.

 - Innovation in College Media: Read this blog for a group discussion on the future of social media.

 - Online Journalism Review: Read this blog, the work of OJR readers and journalism students from the University of Southern California’s Annenberg School of Journalism.